ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ### Synchronization Requirements

 DLL thread routines are for initializing per-thread data, so one might question the need for process-wide synchronization here.
-However, these routines are initiated as part of the [loader's state machine](#what-is-concurrency-and-parallelism) and a module is accessible from the global scope, so synchronization is necessary for a few reasons:
+However, these routines run as part of the [loader's state machine](#what-is-concurrency-and-parallelism) and a module is accessible from the global scope, so synchronization is necessary for a few reasons:

 1. Protect from concurrent library unload
     - Thread startup and exit acquiring the same locks needed for library load and free fully protects all DLLs from being unloaded while `DLL_THREAD_ATTACH` or `DLL_THREAD_DETACH` routines run